Philotes-exceptus/Whooby/README.md

 ## Features
 - Displays member's messages in a live screen
 - 3d-model acts as message reading anchor
-- Implements TTS modules to convert text to speech
+- Implements TTS module to convert text to speech
 - Stores user feed in a database and runs them on the live screen
 - Interactive UI